A onetime Park City High School teacher and member of the athletic program has pleaded no contest to a sex-related charge.

 Justice Court records indicated Rauzi's state teaching license was to be revoked permanently as a result of the case.
 A representative of the Utah State Office of Education did not immediately return a phone message seeking comment about a revocation.

 Rauzi's no contest plea followed more than two months after a City Hall prosecutor charged him with a class B misdemeanor count of attempted unlawful sexual conduct with a 16 year old or a 17 year old.
-A class B misdemeanor sentence could have involved six months in jail and a $1,000 fine.
-The judge did not impose a jail sentence.

 An attorney for Rauzi previously had entered a not guilty plea on his behalf.
 The attorney declined to comment through their firm about the no contest plea.